monday15/lounge-gtk-theme/README.md

 > Fedora users will get Lounge-aux as a weak dependency with Adwaita as a main icon theme, for other icon themes, they should also check the link.

 ## Installation
+You need 'meson' and 'sassc' packages to install the theme.
 Clone repository (or download release), run following commands from project directory:
 `meson build`
 `sudo ninja -C build install`

-> You can also download last release and simply copy Lounge directory from archieve to your themes folder.

 Fedora users can install theme via copr:
 `sudo dnf copr enable monday15/lounge`